joakimk/joakimk.github.com/_posts/2014-02-01-why-active-record-is-great-and-also-a-big-problem.markdown

 ---
 layout: post
-title: Why ActiveRecord is so great and also a big problem
+title: Why ActiveRecord is great and also a big problem
 tags: ruby code-design unit-testing testing active-record
 ---